gazay/talks/README.md

 ## How?

-This gem just using native MacOS X `say` command line tool.
+On MacOS X this gem just using native MacOS X `say` command line tool.
+On linix/unix this gem using espeak speech synthesis.

+### In all examples below I used MacOS X voice types.
+For espeak you can read section [Using talks with espeak](#)

 ### Configuration